-Acutronic Robotics has designed a new Arm-based H-ROS (Hardware Robot Operating System) SoM module for the easy development of robotic components.
+Acutronic Robotics has designed a new robotic arm based on H-ROS (Hardware Robot Operating System) SoM modularity stack for the easy development of robotic components.
 The company has also built a modular robotic arm, known as MARA (Module Articulated Robotic Arm), to highlight their H-ROS technology.

-The software running on the module is an unnamed Linux-based RTOS with an enhanced ROS 2.0 (Bouncy Bolson) stack, which supports several different network architectures.
+The software running on the modularity stack is an unnamed Linux-based RTOS with an enhanced ROS 2 (Bouncy Bolson) stack, which supports several different network architectures.
 It also offers a level of onboard security through encryption/authentication to prevent intrusion to critical systems.

-For those interested in the H-ROS SoM, the module is available now, although you will need to contact Acutronic Robotics for prices, and the MARA robotic arm will be available for pre-order in the near future.
+For those interested in the H-ROS SoM, the modularity stack is available now, although you will need to contact Acutronic Robotics for prices, and the MARA robotic arm will be available for pre-order in the near future.